For the latest updates, visit the Amateur Astronomers Group on Facebook.

 The Amateur Astronomers Group is affiliated with the NASA Space Place Astronomy Club Partner Program.
 We also team with other NASA missions and the National Solar Observatory.
 Check out the AAG Classroom page for fun links to NASA's Space Place website.

-Previous back-issues of The AAG Newsletter are also available.
+Previous back-issues of The AAG Newsletter science articles are also available.
 Select an issue from the menu to bring up the PDF for that month's issue.
 If you have the Adobe Reader Plug-in installed in your browser, the document will appear in your browser window.